Chernobyl (miniseries): Filming

 The Soviet-era district of Fabijoniškės in Vilnius, Lithuania was used to portray Pripyat.

 In April 2018, principal photography began in Lithuania.
 Initial filming started on May 13, 2018, in Fabijoniškės, a residential district in Vilnius, Lithuania, which was used to portray the Ukrainian city of Pripyat, since the district maintained an authentic Soviet atmosphere.
 An area of densely built panel housing apartments served as a location for the evacuation scenes.
 Director Johan Renck heavily criticised the amount of diverse and eye-catching modern windows in the houses, but was not concerned about removing them in post-production.

 At the end of March, production moved to Visaginas, Lithuania, to shoot both the exterior and interior of the Ignalina Nuclear Power Plant, a decommissioned nuclear power station that is sometimes referred to as "Chernobyl's sister" due to its visual resemblance and the nuclear reactor design used at both Chernobyl and Ignalina, both being RBMK nuclear power reactors.
 In early June 2018, production moved to Ukraine to shoot minor final scenes.
 The filming of Chernobyl took 16 weeks.
 The series has a reported production budget of $40 million, as part of a $250 million deal between HBO and Sky.
 According to series cinematographer Jakob Ihre, various Soviet-era films–namely Andrei Rublev, Stalker and Come and See–inspired the look of the miniseries.

 Music

 The musical score was composed by Icelandic composer Hildur Guðnadóttir.
 In August 2018, she began recording the score with Chris Watson at the Ignalina Nuclear Power Plant, where the series was being preliminarily shot.
 She used the recordings from the power plant, deciding not to depend on instruments and pre-recorded material to create the score, as she wanted to experience from a listener's perspective on what it is like to actually be inside of a power plant.
-The original score album was released by the record labels Deutsche Grammophon and WaterTower Music on May 31, 2019, with a vinyl edition released by Decca on September 6, 2019.
+The original score album was released by the record labels Deutsche Grammophon and WaterTower Music on May 31, 2019, with a vinyl edition released by Decca Records on September 6, 2019.